Michael-G-Workman/CVitae/README.md

+Cvitae

+By Michael G. Workman

+Azure Cloud Platform Temporary URL: https://cvitae20181226024341.azurewebsites.net/

-First version of CV MVC web application which will be on domain michaelgworkman.com
+First version of CV MVC 5 web application which will be on domain michaelgworkman.com

 This MVC 5 web application has been implemented with database first Entity Framework, but is different than a normal MVC web application in that it uses GUID for primary key ID in EF mdoels and database tables,